 - Prior positive drug test results

-- Arrest, citation, or conviction for a substance-related offense by college or public law enforcement authorities
+- Arrest, citation, or conviction for a substance-related offense by university or public law enforcement authorities

 - Observation of substance use or physical symptoms or manifestations of impairment, incoherency, or erratic, inexplicable conduct